tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. **TODO** both host pair's -> ? ? ? ? which overlaps with all signals

 The :ned:`NoiseSource` module creates dimensional transmissions, which interfere with other signals.
-It contains a transmitter module (:ned:`NoiseDimensionalTransmitter`), an antenna module (:ned:`IsotropicAntenna` by default), mobility module (so that it has a position, and optinally move around):
+It contains a transmitter module (:ned:`NoiseDimensionalTransmitter`), an antenna module (:ned:`IsotropicAntenna` by default), mobility module (so that it has a position, and can optinally move around):

 .. figure:: media/noisesource.png
    :width: 25%